kyaiooiayk/pyDecLog/README.md

 def workflow():

-    # Set console level to the same level of the message so it is shown in the console
+    # Set console level to the same level of the message level so it is shown in the console
     lprint(console_log_level="info").info("Workflow starts!")

     # Decorate function as needed